 Hormonal Contraceptives That Release Progesterone

-Intrauterine Devices (IUDs) That Release the Female Sex Hormone Progesterone.
-Some women develop acne one to three months after starting to use an IUD that releases hormones.
-In these cases, the acne might appear on the jaw and back and consists of papules.4,5
+Intrauterine Devices (IUDs) That Release the Female Sex Hormone Progesterone: Some women develop acne 1 – 3 months after starting to use an IUD that releases hormones.
+In these cases, the acne might appear on the jaw and back and consists of papules (inflamed “pimples”).4,5

 The report describes a number of African patients who received rifampicin with another drug to treat tuberculosis, and developed acne on the face, shoulders, and back after five weeks.
 The authors found that the acne resolved after the patients stopped taking rifampicin, even though they continued to take the other medication.5

 The report describes a 20-year-old Italian girl who had never had acne, but who developed acne after treatment with ethosuximide.
 The girl experienced papules and pustules on the chest, back, forehead, and neck that were intensely itchy.6